ronnievormelker/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity and modularity.
 Write clean, readable code that's easy to understand and maintain.
 Strive for reusable components, and always consider the potential complexities that may arise from your current design decisions.
 Remember, premature optimization is the root of all evil; instead, focus on writing clear, logical code that solves the problem at hand.
 Continuously refactor, test thoroughly, and document well to ensure the longevity and scalability of your software."

 In essence: KISS (Keep It Simple, Stupid) and SOLID principles are your guiding stars for effective coding today.

+# 2024-02-29
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as keeping an eye on emerging trends and technologies.

+To be successful in the programming world, you must also develop excellent problem-solving skills and a passion for innovation.
+By practicing regularly and challenging yourself to learn new things, YOU can continue to grow and adapt to the ever-changing landscape of technology.
+Remember, there is always something new to discover and learn, so embrace the journey and enjoy the ride!